sinplea/kubernetes-kafka/ksql-dev/README.md

 ```

 Let's say we have sent a few messages to a Kafka topic called ```users.created```, and these messages use the Avro schema from above.

+> For this transformation to work, at least one message must be inside the topic we want to transform if we are starting from an Avro value format.

 To transform from Avro to JSON we need to create a ```stream``` over our base topic ```users.created```